 "No, thank you".
 "Thank you, I don't drink coffee".
 "Coffee makes me nervous".
 You accept the cup of coffee.

-4 You should are an American and you are inviting an Arabian businessman to your home.
-You ] Introduce him to your family Ask your wife to prepare a good pork meal Have a discussion with him about Islam and Middle East politics Serve a good brand name wine with the dinner. s your first week in an Arabian company.
-You become acquainted with a few Arabian rs.
-You should Prepare a barbecue in your house and invite them in Wait until your host's manager invites you to his house Ask your co-manager if you can visit his house and meet his family Invite them for a potluck at your home. are having dinner with your Arabian host.
-You notice that they do not use a fork or You should , Do the same and use your hands Say "I am not feeling comfortable eating" Ask for a fork and spoon Ask permission to use your hands as well.
-7 Religi on has an impact on almost everyone in the Arabian culture.
-T F is the dominating religion in Arabic countries.
-List the most important facts to Islam using the following headings. ] Five pillars of Islam - - - ] Prophets - , The Koran - -
+4 You are an American and you are inviting an Arabian businessman to your home.
+You should

+Introduce him to your family Ask your wife to prepare a good pork meal Have a discussion with him about Islam and Middle East politics Serve a good brand name wine with the dinner.

+5 This is your first week in an Arabian company.
+You become acquainted with a few Arabian managers.
+You should

+Prepare a barbecue in your house and invite them in Wait until your host's manager invites you to his house Ask your co-manager if you can visit his house and meet his family Invite them for a potluck at your home.

+6 You are having dinner with your Arabian host.
+You notice that they do not use a fork or spoon.
+You should

+Do the same and use your hands Say "I am not feeling comfortable eating" Ask for a fork and spoon Ask permission to use your hands as well.

+7 Religion has an impact on almost everyone in the Arabian culture.
+T F

+7 Islam is the dominating religion in Arabic countries.
+List the most important facts related to Islam using the following headings.

+Five pillars of Isl am

+Prophets

+The Koran

+Mosque

-Mosque to create your own critical incident related to Arabic cultures and your targe c.
+8 Try to create your own critical incident related to Arabic cultures and your target culture.
 Share it with other students.